GryphonRacingFSAE/Discord-Bot/README.md

 ### Audit Log Backup - Evan

-Download the audit logs every week for the past week, and upload them to discord to the audit-logs channel (hidden by default).
+Download the audit logs every week for the past week, and upload them to Discord to the audit-logs channel (hidden by default).
 Can also be uploaded manually via command by Captains and Leads.

 ### Deployment - Dallas